Nepal must toughen fight on women's

 This leads to limited access to healthcare, harsh working conditions during and after pregnancy, inadequate nutrition, early marriage and rapid successive births.

-“This is an urgent human rights issue,” said Madhu Malhotra, director of Amnesty’s gender, sexuality and identity program.
+“This is an urgent human rights issue,” said Madhu Malhotra, director of Amnesty’s gender, sexuality and identity programme.
 “Hundreds of thousands of women are suffering needlessly in Nepal today.”

 She traced the country’s extensive problem to ingrained discrimination against women and girls that successive governments had failed to eradicate.